 Despite the recent unfortunate events that have taken place in Paris, France is a beautiful and charming place.
 Paris is the most popular city in France but, have you heard about Marseille?
 Discover France’s second largest city and why ketchup and mustard may be overrated.

 One of the things I love about travel is the food.
 Visiting amusement parks like Legoland and Sesame Place is great because with all that walking, exercise is already built in to the trip.
 It’s like my own set of checks and balances for upcoming culinary gastronomy.
 Also, when visiting Europe, walking automatically comes with the territory.
-So put on your walking shoes and get ready because I’m going to show you where to eat in Marseille.
+So put on your walking shoes and get ready because I’m going to show you six must eat restaurants in Marseille.

 Le Pain Quoitidien (The Daily Bread) or French Toast

 Before we left Marseille, this little restaurant was purchased by new management.
 I found out that the new name will be French Toast.
 But, I can tell you that it really doesn’t matter the name of the place because the food is good.
 I’ve been told that the French are not that “big” on breakfast.
 So don’t expect to find bacon and eggs at most restaurants first thing in the morning.

 A typical French breakfast consists of croissants or pastries and a hot beverage like coffee, tea or hot chocolate.
 Then around 10:00am, is when brunch makes an appearance.
 It doesn’t matter if it’s a weekday or weekend.
 After having a heart to heart with the concierage at our hotel, he recommended a restaurant called French Toast.
 Oh my gosh…the food was so good!

 I mean there was smoked salmon, fresh fruit, omelettes, crossaints and the cutest little set up for dining al fresco.